 We are using information about you because you are part of the community of people that form our Network and we want to stay in touch with you and ensure that you receive information relevant to your interest in the SSN.
 Our basis for holding and using your personal data is legitimate interest – processing your data allows us to provide the SSN service to you and run the Network.
 Information about you will be shared with:

-- The Edinburgh Centre for Carbon Innovation (the University of Edinburgh) – ECCI host the secretariat and are a core partner for delivering the service.
+- The Edinburgh Climate Change Institute) (the University of Edinburgh) – ECCI host the secretariat and are a core partner for delivering the service.

 - Sniffer, climate resilience and adaptation experts who are another core partner and part of the secretariat team.